RickCarlino/obsidian-notes/public-obsidian-notes/Spaced Repetition and Learning Techniques/Koala Cards Roadmap.md

 	- The "AGAIN" button is not  really correct in this context.
 Should just be a 0-4 scale of difficulty.
 #### Small Features
 - Integrate PostHog to see usage patterns and get feedback
+- Force 100% recitation of failed cards in same session.
 - Store audio in Google Cloud, not B64.
 - Always play audio back even if difficulty is not AGAIN
 - Add a "refresh" button to the final page of the "Add Cards" flow for when it doesn't come out quite right.